RunestoneInteractive/JS4Python/_sources/TheBasics/JS4Python.rst

 Introduction
 ============

+.. sidebar:: An Overview of Part I

+   .. contents:: Topic Outline

 This book assumes that you are already familiar with the `Python <http://www.python.org>`_ programming language.
 We will use Python as a starting point for our journey into